-UT Southwestern has made an institution-wide commitment to training research-oriented residents.
-The Department of Psychiatry at UT Southwestern is excited to help train the next generation of psychiatrist scientists through our research track residency.
+UT Southwestern has made an institution-wide commitment to training research-oriented residents, and the Department of Psychiatry shares in that commitment.
+We are enthusiastic about training the next generation of psychiatrist-scientists.